 My practice is a workshop typical of the 21st Century—multi-disciplinary, equal parts inquisitive, scrutinising, and radical.
 I don’t shy away from challenges, and always strive to deliver groundbreaking work.
 With one eye on the past, contemporary design practice is an exercise in deliberate arrangement and attentive craft.
 It is a supporting act—an execution on a groundbreaking idea—supporting your next big leap into the unknown.

-I calibrate all my work by three deliberate values.
-Forming the basis of my practice and guiding the approach of both everyday and collective design output, my work is constantly challenged by this philosophy to drive the highest possible quality of execution.
+My work is calibrated by three deliberate values.
+Forming the the basis of my practice and guiding the approach of both everyday and collective design output, my work is constantly challenged by this philosophy to drive the highest possible quality of execution.

 Identity and structure is what gives design strength, and good work should always preserve the aesthetic and competitive integrity of design through confident use of core brand elements—logo, colour, type, and grid.